 We have accounted for non-marketable equity investments either under the equity or cost method.
 Investments through which we exercise significant influence but do not have control over the investee are accounted for under the equity method.
-Investments through which we are not able to exercise significant influence over the investee are accounted for under the cost method.
+Investments through which we are not able to exercise significant influence over the investee are accounted for under the accounted for under the investee are accounted for unde

-We have accounted for our non-marketable investments that meet the definition of a debt security as available-for-sale securities.
+We have accounted for our non-marketable investments that meet the definition of a debt security as availablefor-sale securities.
 Since these securities do not have contractual maturity dates and we do not intend to liquidate them in the next 12 months, we have classified them as non-current assets on the accompanying Consolidated Balance Sheet.